killermann/samk.blog/content/2020/social-justice-minus-dogma-is-anti-viral/index.md

 And this has certainly not been that.

-What has happened with the content I've created about Social Justice Dogma (SJD) has been different from either of those outcomes.
+What has happened with the content I've created about [social justice dogma](/what-is-social-justice-dogma/#definition) (SJD) has been different from either of those outcomes.
 It's not been a dud.
 And it's not gone viral.
 But it has been _kind of_ both those things, and at the same time the opposite of both of those things.
 It's in some third, hard-to-name bucket: it's popularly unpopular.
 It's anti-viral.
 It's _weird_.

 I can explain.